-My introduction to the tarot began when I moved to Hawai’i over nine years ago.
+My introduction to the tarot began when I moved to Hawai’i in early 2012.
 My oldest friend [who was living here at the time] had recently been gifted the Rider-Waite-Smith deck.
 As part of her effort to help me heal the broken heart I had at the time, she settled me into a daily rhythm of pulling cards over tea every morning.
 The Tower, Death, and the Devil cards were frequent pulls for me back then [if you’re a tarot user you know what I mean].
 Ultimately, there are no “bad” cards in tarot despite the intensity of some of the illustrations and card names.
 There is always opportunity for resolution, for rebuilding, for new beginning, but also sometimes things need to fall apart first.

 Similarly to how my introduction to the cards happened in my state of grief, so did the creation of The Future Ancestor Tarot.
 Created by Filipina-American artist Alexa Toledo Villanueva, this precious set of 78 cards was born during a period of mourning over the loss of Alexa’s late grandfathers, to whom she has dedicated the deck.
 Using sumi ink, collage, and pieces of nature that she found around her home on coast Salish land [also known as Seattle, Washington], Alexa has reimagined the traditional Rider-Waite-Smith deck into a conversation with one’s relationships to the ancestors, community, and self.